-Benefits: When compared with walking and biking, inline skating and rollerblading sometimes fly under the radar, but they do offer some unique health benefits.
-For example, they are better for developing specific hip and thigh muscles—and they’re more effective than biking, in particular, for targeting the hamstrings.
-Also, these low-impact activities have been found to cause less than 50 percent of the impact shock to joints than running.
-They have also been found to provide a better aerobic workout than biking, because with biking, it’s easier to coast.
+Benefits: When compared with walking and biking, inline skating sometimes flies under the radar, but it does offer some unique health benefits.
+For example, it is better for developing specific hip and thigh muscles—and it's more effective than biking, in particular, for targeting the hamstrings.
+Also, this low-impact activity has been found to cause less than 50% of the impact shock to joints than running.
+It has also been found to provide a better aerobic workout than biking, because with biking, it’s easier to coast.

 Benefits: Cross-country skiing requires us to use a large number of muscle groups at one time, depending on the type of technique used (diagonal stride vs. double-pole technique, for example), making it a great strengthening and endurance activity.
 The use of ski poles to propel oneself down the trail also means that naturally, it’s a much more intense upper-body workout than walking or running.
 Of course, you’ve got to have snow.
 But “weather permitting,” it’s a great calorie burner.

 CALORIES BURNED (1 HOUR): 413 FOR A 130-POUND PERSON; 731 FOR A 230-POUND PERSON

 Is it easier for you to set goals with dates in mind?
 Then save the date for Opening Day for Trails (Opening Day)—the annual kickoff celebration for the spring trail season—taking place Saturday, April 18, 2020.
 On Opening Day, people across the country will be hitting the trail for a ride, run, walk, hike, skate, ski or special event.
 It’s the perfect way to celebrate healthy living and trails-–and you’re invited!LEARN MORE